laufeymatth/rogue/README.md

 ## Setting up and Running the Project
 * Install this package: "sudo apt-get install libncurses5-dev libncursesw5-dev" (do so by typing that in the console).
+* The commandline window MUST be in full screen for the program to function correctly!
 * To compile the program, type "g++ -o <program name> *.cpp -lncurses" in the terminal to compile the program.
 * Then simply run the program by typing ./<program name> in the terminal.
 * The program will be pretty self explanitory once operating.